wp-plugins/video-widget/readme.txt

 Tested up to: 2.5
 Stable tag: 1.1.2

-The Video Widget adds videos to your sidebar.
+Add 25 different types of videos in your sidebar.
 Only video Id is required (no HTML code to paste).

 == Description ==

-The Video Widget adds videos to your sidebar.
+Add 25 different types of videos in your sidebar.
 Only video Id is required (no HTML code to paste).

 All accepted video sources:
 * Youtube